Lengger lanang

 Lenger lanang (꧋ꦭꦺꦁꦒꦺꦂꦭꦤꦁ) is a traditional Javanese dance originating from Banyumas, Central Java, Indonesia.
-This dance has existed for hundreds of years, lengger lanang is not just an ordinary dance, but a tradition of worshiping the Goddess of Fertility (Dewi Sri) to celebrate harvests or village clean ceremonies that have been passed down from generation to generation.
+This dance has existed for hundreds of years.
+Lengger lanang is not just an ordinary dance but a tradition of worshiping the Goddess of Fertility (Dewi Sri) to celebrate harvests or village clean ceremonies that have been passed down from generation to generation.
 Lengger lanang dance is a form of cross-gender culture in Indonesia.
-This dance is categorized as cross-gender because the performer is a man who looks like a woman.
+This dance is categorized as cross-gender because the performer is a man who appears to be a woman.

 Lengger dance is a folk art that has existed and developed for a long time in the agrarian society of Banyumas.
 Previously, Lengger lanang was considered to have magical-religious elements which were originally staged as a form of community gratitude in a ceremony after the harvest.
 Even so, the Lengger lanang dance is currently often stigmatized by society and is considered to spread LGBT (Lesbian, Gay, Bisexual, and Transgender) values in Indonesia.